 What Is the Renters’ Rights Bill’s Impact on Landlords So Far?

-Indeed, our own research revealed nervousness among UK landlords.
+Indeed, our own research has revealed nervousness among UK landlords.
 For our independent Q1 research, we surveyed landlords for their thoughts on the current market, and the outlook for their portfolios in 2025.
 Some 64% of our respondents either somewhat or strongly agreed with the statement: “I have decided to pause making any new property investments due to concerns around incoming regulatory and tax changes”.

 The Complete Guide to